tlwl19/finalchallenge/README_Team2.md

 <br>

-# <u>How the code works</u>
+# <u>How The Code Works</u>

 ## **Grid:**

-A 32x32 grid that allows the user to interact with by clicking on the buttons and changing the shade of grey on individual buttons however they may like.
+> A 32x32 grid that allows the user to interact with by clicking on the buttons and changing the shade of grey on individual buttons however they may like.

 <br>

-We assign the default value of the colour to 0.
+We have assigned the default value of the colour to 0.
 This colour variable is to assign the button's background colour and its angle to 0.

 ```
 colour = 0
 ```